 Use our internal template (in Keynote, Figma, or Powerpoint—or upload the Powerpoint version to Google Drive and use it there), or create your own (websites like Canva are great resources for simple but powerful design).

 App Store visitors can browse apps by category.
 Please select the 1-2 categories you think best describe your app.

 Using the Intercom logo

-If you're using our logo in any of your marketing materials, please use the brand assets and follow the guidelines available here.
+If you're using our logo in any of your marketing materials, please follow the guidelines and use the brand assets available on our Press Resources page.
 Please do not modify or animate our logo in any way.